Stop Swaddling Your Baby? Answering the Controversial Question

 According to neurologist Richard Restak, MD, “Physical holding and carrying of the infant turns out to be the most important factor responsible for the infant’s normal mental and social development.”
 Look for other ways to soothe your baby, such as shushing, patting, holding, and rocking.

-I realize that this is a lot of information for anyone to process.
 The important thing is that you do what is best for your family.
 Do I think swaddling is bad?
 Not really.
 But I do think it is important that you make an informed choice.